jkugalde/Anet-A8-Upgrade/README.md

 - Extruder motor, fans, thermistor, heat cartridge
 - Z endstop.

-I had a power socket previously installed in the printer, with fuse and switch.
-I will probably change it in the future to put the switch in the front of the machine but the connector in the back.
+I had a power socket previously installed in the printer with a rocker switch, if you want to do this you will have to wire it like this:

+(image)

 # Assembly